 If it’s the offseason, particularly on a weekday, you can get away with driving and parking just about anywhere.

-• Leashed pets, bicycles, and strollers are allowed on this trail
+- Pet-friendly?
+Leashed pets are allowed on this trail

 You can combine the Cook’s Meadow Trail with the Lower Yosemite Fall Trail for a scenic 2-mile double-loop hike!